 - 4 eggs

 - To make the candied orange slices, pour the water into a medium pot over high heat.
 Add the sugar and stir to dissolve.
-Allow to come to a boil.
+Allow coming to a boil.

-- Slice the oranges into 1/4″ slices and add to the pot.
-Reduce heat to a simmer, cover, and let simmer for 45 minutes.
+- Add the oranges, cut into 1/4′′ pieces, to the saucepan.
+Reduce the temperature to a simmer, cover, and leave to cook for 45 minutes.